rust-lang/rust-wiki-backup/Iterators.md

 to interleave them to implement algorithms like `zip`, `union` and `merge`.
 However, they're often much easier to implement.

-External iterator adaptors are defined as methods on any `Iterator` implementation.
+External iterator adaptors are defined as methods on any `Iterator` implementation returning a state machine implementing `Iterator`.
 In the future they can be switched to default methods instead of a utility trait.
 The module currently defines these adaptors:

 ```rust
     fn chain(self, other: Self) -> ChainIterator<Self>;